kylejschultz/nooks-cafe-api/README.md

 ## Contact

-Feel free to reach out to me on Discord at Gurthyy#8725.
+Feel free to reach out to me on Discord at Gurthyy#8735 and I encourage you to join the [Nook's Cafe Discord](https://discord.nooks.cafe).
+It's a place for all things Animal Crossing and the place to discuss the API, Bot, or website!